-The Washington County Tennessee Salvation Army will care and provide for the needy in the area by providing basic necessities and assistance.
-The center of hope at the church may offer free food, clothing, utility bill help, loans, shelter, or rent assistance to stop an eviction.
+The Washington County Tennessee Salvation Army will care and provide for the needy in the area by providing free basic necessities as well as financial assistance.
+The Center of Hope at the faith based church may offer free food, clothing, or utility bill help.
+There mays also be low cost loans, homeless shelters, or rent assistance to stop an eviction.

 Another local agency to call is the community action agency, the Upper East Tennessee Human Development Agency, Inc. Phone number (423) 246-6180.
 They provide for the following.

-Financial assistance - The emergency food and shelter program assists qualified families or individuals with special emergency needs and provides for rental, housing, mortgage, or utility bill assistance.
+- Financial assistance - The emergency food and shelter program assists qualified families or individuals with special emergency needs and provides for rental, housing, mortgage, or utility bill assistance.
 Click here for more information on mortgage help.

-Low Income Energy Assistance - The program known as LIHEAP is designed for households in need of assistance to help with the utility bills and expense that occurs with their energy costs.
+- Low Income Energy Assistance - The program known as LIHEAP is designed for households in need of assistance to help with the utility bills and expense that occurs with their energy costs.
 These expenses that people can get help paying include electric, wood, coal, oil, gas, LP gas, and kerosene bills.

-Free food - Turn to the USDA Commodity foods program, which will provide for a variety of nutritious free foods and groceries which enables low-income families to stretch their grocery dollars to feed themselves and their families.
+- Free food - Turn to the USDA Commodity foods program, which will provide for a variety of nutritious free foods and groceries which enables low-income families to stretch their grocery dollars to feed themselves and their families.

-Weatherization - The program, abbreviated as WAP, will assist low-income households in reducing their high fuel costs and bills.
+- Weatherization - The program, abbreviated as WAP, will assist low-income households in reducing their high fuel costs and bills.
 Weatherization programs run by the state of Tennessee will reduce heat loss and energy bills, and will help people conserve energy cost by improving the warmth and cooling of a dwelling that they live in.

 Contact Ministries, Inc. is a local non-profit agency that runs a comprehensive telephone help line.
 It is staffed by trained volunteers that may be able to offer crisis intervention as well as reassurance calls to people who are elderly and/or disabled, low income, and others.
 In addition, the organizations provides information and referral to health, human, and social services agencies.
 Dial (423) 926-0144.